-- 4.1 Establish a Reserve Fund for cash-in-lieu of frontage works that include sidewalks to support the implementation of Walking + Rolling projects identified in the TMP. - 4.2 Update Subdivision and Development Standards Bylaw no. 404 to include updated cross sections, active transportation, and street furnishing standards to ensure consistency and support installation throughout Sooke. - 4.3 Update the Traffic and Highways Regulation Bylaw No. 67 to include snow clearing priorities that reflect the general hierarchy of pedestrian facilities identified in the TMP.
+- 4.1 Establish a Reserve Fund for cash-in-lieu of frontage works that include sidewalks to support the implementation of Walking + Rolling projects identified in the TMP. - 4.2 Update Subdivision and Development Standards Bylaw no. 404 to include updated cross sections, active transportation, and street furnishing standards to ensure consistency and support installation throughout Sooke. - 4.3 Establish a new Boulevard Maintenance Policy that requires property owners to perform general maintenance on boulevards that front their property.

-- 4.4 Seek appropriate pedestrian connections in all development applications, including pedestrian access through strata lots where appropriate and walkways at cul-de-sac ends. - 4.5 During the development review process, ensure best practices with respect to active transportation infrastructure design, universal design, and CPTED are met.
+- 4.4 Seek appropriate pedestrian connections in all development applications, including pedestrian access through strata lots where appropriate and walkway connections through cul de sac ends. - 4.5 During the development review process, ensure best practices with respect to active transportation infrastructure design, universal design, and CPTED are met.

 - 4.6 Invest in walking facilities identified in the Future Walking Network that connect neighbourhoods to key destinations such as the Town Centre, schools, parks and community amenities.

-- 4.7 Identify key crossing locations for seniors on Highway 14 and work with the Ministry to ensure crossing times are adequate for slower walking speeds (both intersections and flashing beacons).
+- 4.7 Identify key crossing locations on Highway 14 and work with the Ministry to ensure crossing times are adequate for slower walking speeds (both intersections and flashing beacons).

 - 4.8 Improve accessibility and pedestrian connectivity by pursuing the following improvement projects:

 - a.
-Rhodonite Drive / Arranwood Drive
+Rhodonite Drive

 - b.
 Charters Road

 - c.
 Phillips Road

 - d.
 Beaton Road/ Pyrite Drive